 Apple Arcade is the company’s new subscription gaming service which lets subscribers play original games and they will be playable across iPhone, iPad, Mac and Apple TV.
 If you have a smart TV that supports the Apple TV app, however, it will not support Apple Arcade.
 If you’re somebody who plans to subscribe to Apple’s new gaming service and you want to play games on your big-screen TV, you’re going to need an Apple TV streaming box.

-The Apple TV Remote and a Superior Siri for Search
+7. The Apple TV Remote and a Superior Siri for Search

-The Apple TV remote only comes and works with Apple TV streaming boxes, and it’s actually a very powerful navigation tool.
+The Apple TV's Siri Remote only comes and works with Apple TV streaming boxes, and it’s actually a very powerful navigation tool.
 Not only does it offer a super-easy way to scroll between thousands of Apple TV apps, as well as quickly get back to the Apple TV’s home screen, but it’s integrated with Siri so you can use your voice to quickly find content.
 Since the Apple TV streaming box is a completely “Apple experience,” Siri is actually a way more powerful tool.

-The Epic Screen Savers
+8. Epic Screen Savers

 A relatively minor feature of the Apple TV that has ardent fans is its screen savers.
 When your Apple TV is idle for a certain number of minutes, its display switches to a screen saver, typically featuring beautiful videos.
 To date, Aerial screen savers have been super popular; these Aerials have been shot from places all over the world and from space.
 If you like these screen savers enough, you can also tap “Menu” button on Apple TV remote while in the main screen and initiate these screensavers whenever you like.
 Apple constantly rolls new screensavers, such as underwater, aerial and satellite shots.
 These Apple-specific screen savers are only available on Apple TV streaming boxes.

-The Smart Home Advantage
+9. The Smart Home Hub

 The Apple TV streaming box, HomePod smart speaker, and any iPad can be designated as smart home hubs for an Apple smart home.
 The advantage of this is it allows you to control your HomeKit smart devices remotely.
 For example, if you want to use your iPhone to issue a HomeKit command, either through the Home app or using Siri on your iPhone (like “shut the garage door” or “I’m close to home, get the AC running”), the Apple TV or the HomePod is the thing that receives the command and executes it within the house.
 Since the Apple TV and HomePod are both always on, it also allows you to run smart home automations; a good example is that through HomeKit, you can have your smart lights turn on at sunset.
 It’s true that there is now HomeKit on non-Apple smart TVs, but they are essentially acting as HomeKit accessories – not as a Home hub.
 It’s not always on and they won’t let you issue a command remotely; you can’t say “turn on my lights” when you’re at work, for example.